Community transport and shopmobility schemes

 Shopmobility lends manual and powered wheelchairs and powered scooters to people with limited mobility so they can shop or use them to access leisure and commercial facilities.

-You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities on the DfI website.
+You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities at this link:

 Travel Safe guide

-You can find an audio version of the guide at the following link:
+You can find an audio version of the guide at this link:

 The Inclusive Mobility Transport Advisory Committee (Imtac) has factsheets about these schemes: